 You can now remove the old timing belt tensioner, old timing belt, and the rollers as needed, note their original positions!
 The large roller's bolt is a single use only stretch bolt so you should also replace that.

-end of timing belt part 1, refer to timing belt part 2 for how to put everything back.
-The detailed pictorial and step by step installation procedure is for our free forum members only so please sign up and make an introduction with your problem or project (must have at least 1 post to view).
-All for free!
-If you have nothing else to say, just post an introduction with where you're from and details on what model you are working on.
+end of timing belt part 1, refer to timing belt part 2 for how to put everything back including colot pictures and torque specs.
+The detailed pictorial and step by step installation procedure is for premium members only so please sign up and upgrade your account here for $2: http://www.myturbodiesel.com/account/upgrades Thank you for your support!

 Disclaimer : This page provides only tips to doing the timing belt and any or all tips here are superceded by and are not a substitute for the services of a professional mechanic or the official procedure listed in the factory service manual.
 This procedure is rated at 3/5 difficulty, most people with any mechanical experience can successfully do this procedure by following their official factory service manual.
 By following any or all of these tips, myturbodiesel.com is not responsible for a messed up timing belt job or any damages resulting from it.
 The full legal disclaimer can be read at the TOS agreement.